gegelati/ECTA24/README.md

-# PPSN 2024 Artifacts
+# ECTA 2024 Artifacts

 This repository is associated to the following publication **(under review)**:

 *Q. Vacher, N. Beuve, P. Allaire, T. Marty, M. Dardaillon and K. Desnos.
-Low-complexity Genetic Reinforcement Learning for Robot Arm Trajectory Planning*
+Hybrid Genetic Programming and Deep Reinforcement Learning for Low-Complexity Robot Arm Trajectory Planning*

 The repository contains:
 * Code and scripts to reproduce the experiments presented in the paper.